markjacksonfishing/katacoda/secure/secure-policy-editor/step8.md

 deployment.apps/nginx created
 ```

-Verify the Pod is Running and note the Pod name
+Verify the Pod has STATUS 'Running' and READY '1/1'

 ```
 $ kubectl get pods